 VISION 2040 encourages local jurisdictions to adopt best housing practices and innovative techniques to advance the provision of affordable, healthy, sustainable, and safe housing for all residents.
 Meeting the county’s affordable housing needs will require actions by a wide range of private for profit, non-profit and government entities, including substantial resources from federal, state, and local levels.
 No single tool is likely to be sufficient to meet the full range of needs in a given jurisdiction.
 The county and cities are encouraged to employ a range of housing tools to ensure the countywide need is addressed and are responsive to local conditions.
 More detailed guidance on the range of strategies for promoting housing supply and affordability is contained in Appendix 4.

-H-4 Provide zoning capacity within each jurisdiction in the Urban Growth Area for a range of housing types and densities, sufficient to accommodate each jurisdiction’s overall housing targets and, where applicable, housing growth targets in designated Urban Centers, .
+H-4 Provide zoning capacity within each jurisdiction in the Urban Growth Area for a range of housing types and densities, sufficient to accommodate each jurisdiction’s overall housing targets and, where applicable, housing growth targets in designated Urban Centers.

-H-5 Adopt policies and strategies, at the local and countywide levels, that promote housing supply, affordability, and diversity, including those that address a significant share of the countywide need for very-low, low, and moderate income households.
+H-5 Adopt policies and strategies, at the local and countywide levels, that promote housing supply, affordability, and diversity, including those that address a significant share of the countywide need for housing affordable to very-low, low, and moderate income households.
 These strategies should address the following areas:

 Overall supply and diversity of housing, including both rental and ownership;